Nathan & Megan Morris President & Vice-President

 Onyx Macer Therapy Dog in Training - Indiana

 Meet Onyx.
 He is our Service Dog in Training for our Indiana homes.
 A two and a half month old Bernedoodle, Onyx and his brother Wonder, will be working alongside our team, providing exceptional care to all who call on us.
 "Over the next year, I will be receiving intense training, so I may know how to best serve you and yours."

-Wonder Morris Service Dog in Training - Morris Family Homes
+Wonder Morris Therapy Dog in Training - Morris Family Homes

 Meet Wonder.
 He is our Service Dog in Training for our Kentucky homes.
 Wonder and his brother Onyx, will be working alongside our team, providing exceptional care to all who call on us.
 Over the next year, I will be receiving intense training, so I may know how to best serve you and yours.

 Danny M. Schapmire In Loving Memory